ohmediaorg/email-bundle/README.md

 Various functions on this class are variadic (https://www.php.net/manual/en/functions.arguments.php#functions.variable-arg-list).

-The new Email will get sent the next time CRON runs.
+The new Email will get sent once Symfony's messaging system has processed it.

 # Email Styles